WUSTL-Biol4220/home/labs/lab_18.md

 # Lab 18

-*Lab 18 GitHub Classroom link:* TBD
+*Lab 18 GitHub Classroom link:* https://classroom.github.com/a/LDp-UZQK

 We'll learn how to access a Jupyter session that is hosted on a remote computer, and how to produce Matplotlib visualizations using Jupyter notebooks.